kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/scheduler/sched-nice-design.rst

 To address the second complaint (of nice levels not being consistent), the new scheduler makes nice(1) have the same CPU utilization effect on tasks, regardless of their absolute nice levels.
-So on the new scheduler, running a nice +10 and a nice 11 task has the same CPU utilization "split" between them as running a nice -5 and a nice -4 task. (one will get 55% of the CPU, the other 45%.)
+So on the new scheduler, running a nice +10 and a nice +11 task has the same CPU utilization "split" between them as running a nice -5 and a nice -4 task.
+(One will get 55% of the CPU, the other 45%.)
 That is why nice levels were changed to be "multiplicative" (or exponential) - that way it does not matter which nice level you start out from, the 'relative result' will always be the same.